rxantos/tubras/tools/irrb/doc/skyboxdome.rst

 themselves).

 The texture slot names for a Sky Box node must be "left", "right", "top", "bottom", "front", and "back".
-The names are case insensitive and the order is arbitrary.
+The names are case insensitive and the order they appear in the texture slots isn't relevant.

 ----